bids-standard/bids-specification/src/appendices/qmri.md

 see the relevant discussion at [qMRLab issue #255](https://github.com/qMRLab/qMRLab/issues/255).

-Therefore, the `UNIT1` image provided by the scanner MUST be stored under the `anat` in a raw BIDS dataset along with the `MP2RAGE` file collection and to be used as the primary input for quantifying a `T1map`.
+Therefore, the `UNIT1` image provided by the scanner SHOULD be stored under the `anat` in a raw BIDS dataset along with the `MP2RAGE` file collection and to be used as the primary input for quantifying a `T1map`.